ChanthMiao/ghc-wiki-mirror/Surviving-Darwin-as-a-Linux-user.md

-Darwin has quite a few quirks which
+Darwin has quite a few quirks which may catch a Linux user by surprise.
+Good luck!

 # Collecting core dumps